EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L4_parallelised_python_analysis.md

     if __name__ == "__main__":

 If you are struggling with this exercise then there is a solution available for you in the dask-pi.py file.

+## Signposting

+- More information on parallelised python code can be found in the carpentries lesson https://carpentries-incubator.github.io/lesson-parallel-python/

+- Dask itself has several detailed tutorials https://www.dask.org/get-started